-The ENERAC 700 emissions-analyzers are sophisticated analytical instruments designed to perform accurate emissions measurements.
-However, because they are hand-held instruments that find uses in many environments, care must be taken to prevent physical and environmental abuse.
+The ENERAC 700 emissions-analyzer is a sophisticated analytical instrument designed to perform accurate emissions measurements.
+However, because it is a handheld instrument that finds uses in many environments, care must be taken to prevent physical and environmental abuse.
 This will help maintain trouble-free operation.